MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 This article discusses Work Folders, a role service for file servers running Windows Server that provides a consistent way for users to access their work files from their PCs and devices.

-If you're looking to download or use Work Folders on Windows 10, Windows 7, or an Android or iOS device, see:
+If you want to download or use Work Folders on Windows 10, Windows 7, or an Android or iOS device, see:

 - [Work Folders for Windows 10](https://support.microsoft.com/help/12370/windows-10-work-folders)
 - [Work Folders for Windows 7 (64-bit download)](https://www.microsoft.com/download/details.aspx?id=42558)